Skip Global navigation and goto content

 An individual home user generates sharps as a result of self-injection or injection by a family member for the treatment or control of an illness such as diabetes, allergies or for other legitimate purposes.
 The sharps disposal program is available to private citizens to safely dispose of any household generated sharps at no charge.
 We will accept individual private citizens full sharp containers at the following addresses:

-New small and/or large sharps containers can be purchased at these locations for a nominal fee.
+New sharps containers can also be purchased at these locations.